ericmotleybytes/auxilium/doc/include/auxchecktap-options.md

 -d | --debug

-:   Specifies that extra debug information should be outrput to stabdard error.
+:   Specifies that extra debug information should be outrput to standard error.

 -h | --help